 Once complete, the assessment report should detail the reasons why your home is a positive environment for young people to thrive in.
 It will include information about your skills and experiences, and it will outline your suitability to become a foster parent.

-Step 4 – Skills to Foster Pre-Approval Training
+Step 4 – Foundation to Foster Pre-Approval Training

 Step 5 – Panel and ADM

 The final step to become a foster parent is attending panel.
 Panel consists of at least five independent professionals from a range of backgrounds such as health, education and social care.
 They will review your fostering report and make a recommendation regarding your approval.

 Panels recommendation is then passed to our Agency Decision Maker (ADM), who is also completely independent.
 If ADM signs off on Panels recommendation, you will be registered as a foster carer with Family Care.